lim-wen-qi/chord-quest-vr/README.md

 - `NoteBox` and `PuzzleManager` validate note placement and manage puzzle completion
 - `DoorOpener` controls environmental progression when puzzle conditions are satisfied
 - XR Interaction Toolkit handles controller-based object interaction and teleport locomotion
-- Modelled environment assets in Blender and assembled them in Unity to construct the VR level
+- Modelled 3D environment and gameplay assets in Blender, then imported and assembled them in Unity to construct the VR environment.

 ## Technologies